 Why is it important to include family in your recovery?

 The Family Programs at Sanford were created to include the loved ones of our clients during treatment and beyond.
 Family involvement is one of the most important components for a healthy, long term recovery.
 Because of this, we provide these programs at no charge to the families of our clients.

 Family members can be powerful allies in the recovery process.
 And while a person is in treatment, it is the perfect time to involve family members.
-During the course of their loved one’s care, family members may begin to recognize their own non-productive behaviors.
-These behaviors might have developed while trying to cope with addiction in the family.
-Often, family members have spent so much time putting the person with the substance use disorder first, they have forgotten how to prioritize themselves.
+During the course of their loved one’s care, family members may begin to recognize behaviors and habits that have developed while trying to cope with addiction in the family.
+Family members will also be supported in shifting their focus to areas of their lives that may have become neglected.

 It’s a Family Disease…

 Quite simply, addiction is a family disease.
 And it will continue to impact the whole family.
 For many family members, accepting their loved one’s changing behavior in early recovery is difficult.
 These family members are at a loss as to where their responsibilities lie.
 What is their new role?
 Often, as contrary as it may seem, they don’t feel needed anymore.

 Many family members are not practicing self-compassion.
 Nor have they for a long time.
 And they may have developed negative physical, psychological, and social symptoms.
 This is a result of trying to adapt to the stressful living conditions that take place when a loved one is actively using.

 Sanford has developed its Family Program to work with all members of the family.
 And to help them define their new roles as they move forward.
 Also, the program gives family members the tools they need, to handle the inevitable bumps on the road to recovery.